-Full Time Employment in Iceland decreased to 146.10 Thousand in the fourth quarter of 2019 from 152.70 Thousand in the third quarter of 2019.
+Full Time Employment in Iceland increased to 143.40 Thousand in the second quarter of 2020 from 142.30 Thousand in the first quarter of 2020. source: EUROSTAT

 Full Time Employment in Iceland is expected to be 150.27 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Full Time Employment in Iceland to stand at 140.74 in 12 months time.
 In the long-term, the Iceland Full Time Employment is projected to trend around 141.27 Thousand in 2021 and 141.68 Thousand in 2022, according to our econometric models.